Jtplouffe/flutter_gehry/README.md

 ## Responsive widgets

 Multiple widgets are provided by the package.
-Pull requests are always welcome if you want to add more widgets.
+Do you think there is a widget missing?
+Open an issue and I will look at it!

 Responsive widgets all extends `BaseResponsiveWidget`, which provides the `buildResponsive` method, that will be called with a `BuildContext` and the current `Breakpoints` to build the widget.